Wondering how to choose a unique and original brand name for your blog or business?

 Or type into Google “(Your Countries Name) Trademark Search”

 If it produces no results, awesome.
-But if it does, it’s probably best to pick your another name.
+But if it does, it’s probably best to pick your other name.

 Something else important to check before naming your blog or business is to investigate the name as a searched keyword.

 - Is your brand name a high ranking keyword